Read This Before Your First Forest Bathing Session.

 ANFT guides Look for:

-Trees (one grove is enough)
+Trees (sometimes just one tree is enough)

 A quiet-ish trail